-When doctors want to screen you for cervical cancer, pap smears are a lifesaving tool that they use.
-Before cancer-causing cells become cancerous, the Pap smears rest to catch them early.
+When PAP Smear doctors in Wilmington, San Pedro, across Long Beach, Torrance, Carson, or Lomita want to screen you for cervical cancer, pap smears are a lifesaving tool that they use.
+Before cancer-causing cells become cancerous, the Pap smears test helps to catch them early.
 You can rely on Wilmington urgent care for effective HPV tests during Pap tests for early detection of viruses that can lead to cervical cancer.
 If the results are abnormal or unclear, it may signify an infection, cancer, or another health problem.

-The pap smears test may detect other conditions such as inflammation or infections.
+The pap smears near me may detect other conditions such as inflammation or infections.
 This type of test can be performed together with the pelvic exam.
-Certain types of human papillomavirus (HPV) may also be identified using the Pap or test or Papanicolaou test.
+Certain types of human papillomavirus (HPV) may also be identified using the Pap test or Papanicolaou test.

 If you wonder what a Pap test is and how it is done, here are the answers.
 Pap test most of the time is done together with the pelvic examination.
 Women above 30 years undergo the Pap HPV – human papillomavirus together.
-The HPV virus is a sexually transmitted disease that causes cervical cancer in many women.
+The HPV virus is a kind of disease which is transmitted sexually and also causes cervical cancer in many women.
 It is typical for a doctor and the patient to agree on when and how frequently the Pap test should be done.
 Most doctors will advise women to start going for Pap smears test once they turn 21 years.
 After that, they can get this type of test once every 2 or 3 years.
 Women who clock 30 and above should have a Pap test every 3 or 5 years.
-The test, together with the HPV, rest.
+They test, together with the HPV test.
 If a woman has a high chance of getting cervical cancer, Pap tests should be done more frequently.
 These risks include:

 As a patient who already tested positive for cancerous cervical cells, which later turns out to be full-blown cancer, you need to ensure that the recovery process progresses.
 This will ensure the cancerous cells don’t grow again.
 Such a case demands that the patient make more trips to the doctor than a person with no cancer, significantly reducing cervical cancer-causing cells.